andrewcylaw/flask_sqlalchemy/README.md

 ## Misc.
 Implementation Notes
 * Unit tests are implemented using Python's builtin package `unittest`.
-* Department is not mandatory in the employee table, making it possible to create employees with `null` departments.
+* Department (and other fields) is not mandatory in the employee table, making it possible to create employees with `null` departments.